Can I have my own lawyer?

 Why choose FDR Private?

-Our mediators are multi disciplined - with training and experience in family law, social sciences and dispute resolution.
-Their primary professional focus is mediation - and their experience and expertise means your case is more likely to settle by mutual agreement.
+His primary professional focus is mediation - and his experience and expertise means your case is more likely to settle by mutual agreement.

 Is FDR right for me?

 FDR is particularly well suited where parenting arrangements or property settlement issues are unresolved and the parties:

 have a desire to resolve the dispute/s; and

 FDRPs are required by law to assess the parties’ suitability to participate in FDR.
 This broadly concerns each party’s ability to negotiate during a mediation, which can be impacted by any history of family violence and imbalances in bargaining power, among other factors.
 The FDRP will conduct the process in a manner that aims to ensure the process is fair and safe.
 If a party so chooses, they may have a lawyer attend with them.